 Most of us understand that when weighing an important decision, we should engage in a thorough cost-benefit analysis of our options.
 Instead, however, many of us often begin the decision-making process by asking ourselves a simple question: What does a person like me do in a situation like this?
 Our answer to this question significantly affects how we choose to proceed, according to social scientists James G. March and Johan P. Olsen.
 The researchers refer to this decision-making approach as the logic of appropriateness because it involves focusing on what might be appropriate in a given situation.

-As Dr. Ehdaie learned in discussions with Malhotra, we can capitalize on people’s tendency to look for the most appropriate way to behave by changing the way we frame our proposals.
+As Dr. Ehdaie learned in discussions with Malhotra, we can employ effective leadership by framing our proposals differently to capitalize on people’s tendency to look for the most appropriate way to behave.
 By changing how he talked about options with his patients, Dr. Ehdaie was able to increase their adoption of active surveillance from 60% to an impressive 95%.

 First, Dr. Ehdaie leveraged the principle of social proof, or the tendency for people to look at how others behave when making choices.
 When we see consensus forming around a particular behavior, we assume that it signals the correct way to behave, writes social psychologist Robert Cialdini in his book Influence: Science and Practice (Pearson, 2009).
 In discussions with his patients with low-risk prostate cancer, Dr. Ehdaie used to mention early on that most U.S. men in their situation tend to choose treatment rather than active surveillance (a higher percentage than among MSKCC patients) and then would try to explain why this was not a good idea.
 The problem was, the patients heard only the first part of his message—that most U.S. men choose treatment—and tuned out the rest.
 After switching to telling them (truthfully) that the majority of his patients who are in their situation chose active surveillance, he found them to be much more receptive to his advice.
 If we can legitimately frame a choice as the one others similar to us are choosing, we can greatly enhance its appeal.

 Second, Dr. Ehdaie drew on research showing that decision makers tend to prefer the default option, which often requires the least amount of decision-making effort.
 The doctor knew that his patients typically viewed surgery as the default option for treating cancer.
 Dr. Ehdaie now opens by discussing and giving prominence to what he considers to be the default choice for men with low-risk prostate cancer rather than those with other forms of cancer: active surveillance.
 This reframing successfully shifts the default away from surgery.
-Similarly, a business negotiator might set the default by presenting a counterpart with a draft agreement that anchors the discussion on her view of what the agreement should entail.
+Similarly, a business negotiator might take advantage of effective leadership strategies to set the default by presenting a counterpart with a draft agreement that anchors the discussion on her view of what the agreement should entail.

 Third, we tend to evaluate choices relative to a reference point—for example, in a business transaction, this might be the amount for which you did the most recent, similar deal.
 Dr. Ehdaie found that when he told his patients that they would be screened for prostate cancer every six months under active surveillance (a very safe amount of time), they tended to become alarmed, imagining the cancer spreading quickly during the six months.
 Clearly, they were evaluating “six months” relative to an inappropriate reference point.
 Dr. Ehdaie shifted to first informing his patients that changes in prostate cancer tend to occur only after 8 to 10 years.
 He would then explain why it would even be safe to see many patients after five years.
 Only then would he tell them that he would like to see them every six months.
 By shifting the reference point from six months to 8 to 10 years, the doctor was able to address his patients’ flawed assumption that active surveillance was not sufficiently aggressive.